Celebrating 1000 years of history!

 The Maldon Embroidery, formerly known as The ‘Millenium Embroidery’ was masterminded and designed by the nationally known local artist Humphrey Spender.
 It is alive with vibrant colour and originality of design.

-The Embroidery consists of seven magnificent panels measuring 42 feet in length and 26 inches deep.
-It commemorates the 1000th anniversary of The Battle of Maldon in 991 fought between the Anglo Saxons and the Vikings (Danes), with images of the history of Maldon from that time until its unveiling in 1991.
+The Embroidery includes seven magnificent panels.
+Together, they stretch 42 feet in length and measure 26 inches deep.
+They celebrate the 1,000th anniversary of the Battle of Maldon in 991 AD.
+The panels tell the story of the famous battle between the Anglo-Saxons and the Viking (Danish) invaders.
+They also illustrate key moments in Maldon’s history, ending with the Embroidery’s unveiling in 1991.